-The Gift - Verses 1-2 "A revelation" (apokalupsis - to unveil, which includes both the object and the interpretation of same); notice NO definite article.
+The Gift - Verses 1: A revelation (apokalupsis - to unveil, which includes both the object and the interpretation of same).
 This is not a singular revelation but the culmination of hundreds of revelations throughout all of Scripture.
-History is replete with sects and heretics clamoring to have the latest greatest revelations of our Lord and the future; none of which stand the tests of Scripture. .."of Jesus Christ"; a NAME that stands alone and needs no explanation to those who CAN "read" and "hear" the words of this book. .."which God gave unto Him to show unto His (the Son's)" servants (us); this is a GIFT from the Father to the Son to be passed on to His Bride the Church, the redeemed Israel and to the martyrs of the 70th week of Daniel.
+History is replete with sects and heretics clamoring to have the latest revelations of our Lord and the future; none of which that have stood the test of Scripture. …of Jesus Christ; a name that stands alone and needs no explanation to those who can read, hear and meditate upon the words of this book. …"which God gave unto Him to show unto His (the Son's) servants (us)”; this is a gift from the Father to the Son to be passed on to His Bride the Church, the redeemed Israel and to the martyrs of the 70th week of Daniel.
 We who are alive in Christ, have received a seemingly mysterious but most majestic gift that requires our diligence in seeking to understand.
-The present times are discernible but it is the future that should drive us towards personal godliness in our lives today (Rev chapters 2 & 3).
-We do not serve a carpenter's son nor a man still hanging upon a cross, but God Almighty whose glory and power we cannot now or will ever fully comprehend.
+The present times are discernible, but it is the future that should drive us towards personal godliness in our lives today.
+Chapters 2 and 3 directly address today’s Church.
+We do not serve a carpenter's son nor a man still hanging upon a cross, but God Almighty whose glory and power we cannot now or ever will fully comprehend.
 He is infinite; we are not.
-Also in the Old Testament (OT), when it came to exercising the death penalty, two or more witnesses were required.
+Also, in the Old Testament, before anyone could exercise the death penalty, two or more witnesses were required.
 Likewise, Revelation concerns the death penalty for the wicked; the Word (logos) of God and the testimony of Jesus Christ and all that was revealed to His servant (doulos - one whose will is sold out permanently to another) John being the witnesses for the prosecution.

-Take note: this revelation witnessed by John was signified (2 words in Greek seimaino - a mark + apostello - set apart), not by an angel but by His angel. "..God is not the author of confusion"; the angels of heaven are perfectly ordered by rank and file, each having their assigned stations and duties which they fulfill to the glory of God.
-The nature of man is to establish order from the top down as are the legends of Satan.
+Take note: this revelation witnessed by John was signified (Greek – 2 words: seimaino - a mark + apostello - set apart), not by an angel but by His angel.
+God is not the author of confusion; the angels of heaven are perfectly ordered by rank and file, each having their assigned stations and duties which they fulfill to the glory of God.
+The nature of man is to establish order from the top down as are the legions of Satan.
 Neither we or the devil have created anything new; we copy the heavenly for we have been made in the image of God.
 Whoever the angel is; in our Lord's eyes, lends His stamp of approval upon the testimony of John which follows.
-Our enemy the devil has used this ruse of a "verifying" angel more than once to deceive man into accepting a "another Gospel".
-Galatians 1:7-8 "Which is not another; but there be some that trouble you, and would pervert the Gospel of Christ.
+Our enemy the devil has used this ruse of a verifying angel more than once to deceive man into accepting another Gospel.
+Galatians 1:7-8 "Which is not another; but there be some that trouble you and would pervert the Gospel of Christ.
 But though we, or an angel from heaven, preach any other Gospel unto you than that which we have preached unto you, let him be accursed."
 By the time we reach the end of Revelation we will have learned more in this one book of the Bible about angels and their calling.

-- Read; simple enough in itself but not complete; even a non-believer can read it.
+- Read: simple enough in itself but not complete; even a non-believer can read it.

-- The caveat - and KEEP the words (logos) of this prophecy; the most difficult challenge for any believer.
+- The caveat: and keep the words (logos) of this prophecy; the most difficult challenge for any believer.